AIRR Butterfly Strategy

 Frequently asked questions

-A butterfly on AIRR is the butterfly strategy applied to AIRR (etf).
+- A butterfly on AIRR is the butterfly strategy applied to AIRR (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With AIRR etf trading near $133.06, the strikes shown on this page are snapped to the nearest listed AIRR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AIRR etf at $124.47 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AIRR chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the AIRR butterfly priced on this page is roughly $128.54 and $137.46 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the AIRR butterfly priced on this page is roughly $119.45 and $128.55 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current AIRR market-implied 1-standard-deviation expected move is approximately 8.08%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The AIRR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 7.08%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.